 - Note 1 Level 3 for Summer season only.
-Level 2 for Winter season. - Note 2 Additional Addresses, or different addresses for certain periods, may be needed.
+Level 2 for Winter season. - Note 2 Additional Addresses or different addresses for certain periods, may be needed.
 Addressees will provide details. - Note 3 Local rules per the meaning in the EU Slot Regulation, amended, Article 5.1 (a) or local rules having to do with slot allocation and related matters that differ from guidelines in the WSG. - Note 4 Level 2 for Summer season only.
-Level 1 for Winter season.
+Level 1 for Winter season. - Note 5 General Aviation (GA) and Business Aviation (BA) flights also coordinated - Note 6 Level 3 winter season only, day 6 & 7.